 Note: Now to check whether the installation is done correctly, type java -version in the Terminal.
 You will see that java is running on your machine.

 - Notepad/gedit : They are simple text-editor for writing java programs.
 Notepad is available on Windows and gedit is available on Linux.

-- Eclipse IDE : It is most widely used IDE(Integrated Development Environment) for developing softwares in java.
-You can download Eclipse from here.
+- Eclipse IDE : It is the most widely used IDE(Integrated Development Environment) for developing software in java.
+You can download Eclipse.